ivan-topp/y-socket.io/README.md

 - Cross-tab communication, i.e. when opening the same document in more than one tab, changes are also transmitted via cross-tab communication (broadcast channel and localstorage as an alternative).
 - Awareness information exchange.

-IMPORTANT: y-socketio does not have HTTP callbacks implemented, because as mentioned above, you can implement custom callbacks (in the document update callback you could implement your HTTP callback logic).
+IMPORTANT: Y-Socketio does not have HTTP callbacks implemented, because as mentioned above, you can implement custom callbacks (in the document update callback you could implement your HTTP callback logic).

 # Installation